 All SRAS study abroad programs allow for language study.
 SRAS programs can meet the needs of diverse student interests and goals.

 Language study is available with ALL PROGRAMS as either an intensive program core or as an optional elective.
 All locations offer additional courses/workshops and/or cultural programming specifically designed to that location’s strengths so as to maximize the value of the study abroad location and diversify the possible transfer credits that you can earn while abroad.

 Other languages are also available.
-Kyiv additionally offers Ukrainian, while in Kyrgyzstan, a range of Central Asian languages including Kyrgyz and Farsi are available.
+Kyiv additionally offers Ukrainian, while in Kyrgyzstan, a range of Central Asian languages including Kyrgyz and Tajik are available.
 In Warsaw, Tbilisi, Batumi, Riga, and Yerevan the local languages may be studied as an elective.